Bleschke/Storm-Shelter-Dashboard/README.md

-# Storm Shelter Emergency Dashboard
+# Storm Shelter Location Dashboard

 ## What was added in this version